Proactive-reactive detection and mitigation of intermittent faults in robot swarms: Validation

 \section{Validation}

 Using experimental results in simulation, we first demonstrate the adaptability of the backup network layer to reconfigurations in the original graph.
-This is shown in a scenario with a static leader in which a high proportion of the swarm fails permanently, resulting in a substantial reconfiguration of the original HHC-constructed graph.
+We demonstrate this because we assume that in all scenarios in which tolerance to IFs is desired, the underlying network will be time-varying in some manner.
+For this demonstration, we choose the following scenario: after a backup layer has been constructed in a swarm with a non-moving leader, there is a substantial reconfiguration of the primary HHC-constructed graph because a high proportion of the swarm is removed, thus requiring the backup layer to adapt.
 Second, we demonstrate our {\it proactive-reactive} fault tolerance strategy for detecting and mitigating intermittent faults in an HHC-constructed formation with a moving leader, and compare its detection of simple and complex IFs to that of a centralized benchmark.
 Finally, we demonstrate IF detection and mitigation using our {\it proactive-reactive} method in a proof-of-concept swarm of 200 robots.